cutwater/FlaskWorkshop/docs/installation.rst

 Package
 ^^^^^^^

-You need to download Python for MacOS from the official Website `python-3.5.1-macosx10.6.pkg <https://www.python.org/ftp/python/3.5.1/python-3.5.1-macosx10.6.pkg>`_
+You need to download Python for OS X from the official Website `python-3.5.1-macosx10.6.pkg <https://www.python.org/ftp/python/3.5.1/python-3.5.1-macosx10.6.pkg>`_

 After that double-click to open it and than double-click